Kunull/Writeups/docs/Lord of SQLInjection/goblin.md

 As expected, the `Hello {$result[id]}` message isn't printed.

-In order to execute the second conditional statement, we can provide the following URI:
+In order to execute the second conditional statement, we can provide the following URI parameter:

 ```
 ?no=0 OR id=0x61646d696e